 Below is a complete breakdown of each of our teams and what they do:

-- Materials Management oversees $2.1 billion in goods and services purchases annually.
+- The Office of State Procurement oversees $2.1 billion in goods and services purchases annually.
 The division offers volume discounts to state agencies and local units of government through 1,600 enterprise contracts and the two largest multi-state cooperative purchasing programs in the nation.
 The team also oversees vendor relations for the state and administers business development programs that help economically disadvantaged and legislatively targeted companies do business with the State.
 Link for Government Customers.
 Link for Business Customers.

-- Plant Management maintains and operates 22 state-owned buildings, including the State Capitol, plus 32 parking facilities, 25 monuments, and associated grounds for a total of 4.4 million square feet.
-The division also coordinates events on the Capitol Complex and is currently assisting in the restoration of the State Capitol and Governor’s Residence.
+- Facilities Management maintains and operates 22 state-owned buildings, including the State Capitol, plus 32 parking facilities, 25 monuments, and associated grounds for a total of 4.4 million square feet.
+The division also coordinates events on the Capitol Complex and oversees the administration of Minnesota’s Bookstore, the State Register, and Central Mail services.
 Link.

 - Real Estate and Construction Services manages over 400 construction projects and 800 property leases annually.
 Overall, the state has a real property footprint that includes 5,585 buildings and gross square feet and acreage equaling about 5.5 percent of the state.
 Link for Real Estate.
 Link for Construction.